- Academic Advising

 Credit for Military Experience

 Students who have served in the military and wish to have their experience considered for university credit will have their military credits reviewed to determine whether any credit may be applied to their degree program.
-Appropriate paperwork, including Joint Service Transcripts or other official military transcripts shall be provided to the ASU Transfer Coordinator.
+Appropriate paperwork, including Joint Service Transcripts or other official military transcripts shall be provided to the Adams State Transfer Coordinator.
 The Transfer Coordinator will evaluate the military credit in consultation with the Veterans Coordinator and make the decision on how the credit will be awarded.
 The Credit for Military Experience describes in more detail how credits will be awarded:

 Each department requires graduate students to pass a culminating activity (comprehensive exam, thesis, etc.).
 Please contact your program’s chair, director, or your advisor for details.